Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

+This remark explains how the optimal standalone utilities converge in direction as the budget grows.
+For $\phi > 0$, all agents are treated symmetrically and receive equal boosts.
+For $\phi < 0$, the intervention splits the population into two groups with opposite signs, reflecting the optimal bipartition.
+This aligns with the dominant eigenvector of the corresponding optimal network.

-Thus far, we know that when $\phi$ is negative, \(\b g^*(C)\) is a complete balanced bipartite graph for large \(C\).
-The next issue is to identify the optimal partition into two balanced subsets---i.e., of almost equal size.
-When the standalone marginal utilities are all equal---that is, \(\hat a_i=\hat a_j\) for all \(i,j\)---the optimal partition is the one that minimizes the cost of intervention in the network weights, since all nodes are otherwise equal.
-However, we show that this problem is computationally difficult even under this special case.
+Thus far, we have established that when \(\phi\) is negative, \(\b g^*(C)\) converges to the complete balanced bipartite graph for large \(C\).
+The remaining issue is to identify the optimal partition into two balanced subsets---that is, subsets of (approximately) equal size.
+When the standalone marginal utilities are identical, i.e., \(\hat{a}_i = \hat{a}_j\) for all \(i, j\), the optimal partition minimizes the cost of intervention in the network weights, as all nodes are otherwise symmetric.
+However, we show that this problem is computationally difficult even in this special case.

-\begin{proposition} When \(\hat a_i=\hat a_j\) for all \(i,j\), the orientation problem of choosing \(\b g^*\) that maximizes total payoffs is NP-hard. \end{proposition}
+\begin{proposition} When \(\hat a_i=\hat a_j\) for all \(i,j\), the configuration problem of choosing the optimal partition of \(\b g^*\) that maximizes total payoffs is NP-hard. \end{proposition}

+This result underscores the computational complexity of determining the optimal bipartite partition in the case of strategic substitutes.
+Even when all agents are initially symmetric, finding the best division is NP-hard, as it corresponds to a constrained maximum cut problem.
+This highlights a practical limitation for implementing optimal interventions in large systems.